 Rick has a Master of Business Administration from the University of Adelaide and a Graduate Certificate in Public Sector Management from Griffith University.

-David is Chief Executive of the Department for Trade and Investment (DTI) where his team is driving business investment in the State across all industries and facilitating trade in all goods and services both interstate and internationally.
+David was the Chief Executive of the Department for Trade and Investment.
+He drove business investment in the State and facilitated trade in goods and services both interstate and internationally.

-David has completed a Bachelor of Economics (Hons) from the University of Adelaide, is a Fellow of the Australian Institute of Company Directors and also a National Fellow of the Institute of Public Administration Australia.
+David completed a Bachelor of Economics (Hons) from the University of Adelaide and in 2022, was awarded a Public Sector Medal for his outstanding contributions to economic and financial policy in South Australia.
+He is also a Fellow of the Australian Institute of Company Directors and also a National Fellow of the Institute of Public Administration Australia.

 Damien Walker